Skip to main content

 • The reimbursement rate for both lunch and breakfast is determined by multiplying the ISP by a factor of 1.6.
 The resulting number is the percent of meals reimbursed at the free reimbursement rate, with the remaining meals reimbursed at the paid rate.
 No meals are reimbursed at the reduced-price rate while schools participate in the CEP.
 For example, a school with an ISP of 50 percent would be reimbursed at the free rate of 80 percent of the breakfasts and lunches it served (50 percent x 1.6 = 80 percent) and the remaining 20 percent would be reimbursed at the paid rate.
 Under the California Universal Meals Program, the state will provide supplemental funding intended to cover the difference between the federal free meal reimbursement and paid reimbursement rate.

-• California Education Code Section 49564.3 requires local educational agencies (LEA) with high poverty schools to adopt a federal universal meal service provision, such as the CEP or Provision 2.
+• California Education Code Section 49564.3 requires public schools, county offices of education, and charter schools with high poverty schools to adopt a federal universal meal service provision, such as the CEP or Provision 2.
 A school is considered high poverty if their ISP is over 40 percent.

 • Schools, or a group of schools, with an ISP of 62.5 percent or higher may be eligible to be reimbursed at the free meal rate for all meals served.